 How to store in the freezer: The sugar-free coffee walnut bars can be frozen in an airtight container for up to one month.
 Or why not make them as sugar-free coffee cupcakes?
 Easy and portable.

 Are they gluten-free?

-Low-carb flours behave quite differently to traditional wheat flour.
+Low-carb flours behave quite differently from traditional wheat flour.
 There is no gluten for elasticity and no sugar for volume, so there are a few simple baking rules you'll need to learn.